Quick Start (WebSockets)

 Step 1.
 Get API Credentials

-Visit Palabra API keys section to obtain your Client ID and Client Secret.
+Visit the Palabra API Keys page to obtain your Client ID and Client Secret.
+See Obtaining API Keys for details.

 Step 2.
 Create a Session